vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

 </tabpanel>
 </tabs>

-## Editing addon setup code during installation
+## Editing addon settings code during installation

 <info>

 - Editing the addon code is applicable for standard installation and installation on dedicated worker nodes.
-- The full addon setup code along with the description of the fields is available on [GitHub](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml).
+- The full addon settings code along with the description of the fields is available on [GitHub](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml).

 </info>